W427697/Discord-/docs/configure/compilers.md

 title: 'Compiler support'
 ---

 Javascript compilers are essential in optimizing and transforming code, enhancing performance, and ensuring compatibility across different environments.
-Storybook provides support for the leading compilers, ensuring lightning-fast build time and execution with [SWC](https://swc.rs/) or leveraging [Babel](https://babeljs.io/) with its extensive ecosystem of plugins and presets to allow you to use the latest features of the ecosystem with minimal configuration required.
+Storybook provides support for the leading compilers, ensuring lightning-fast build time and execution with [SWC](https://swc.rs/) or leveraging [Babel](https://babeljs.io/) with its extensive ecosystem of plugins and presets to allow you to use the latest features of the ecosystem with minimal configuration required for your Webpack-based project.

 ## SWC